Intermediate motivational interviewing

 This course will be delivered by a member of the Motivational Interviewing Network of Trainers (MINT) who has worked and trained across a wide range of settings, such as substance use, mental health, probation, youth offending and childcare social work.

-This intermediate course is aimed at professionals who have completed an introductory Motivational Interviewing course and are actively using the approach in their practice.
+This intermediate course is aimed at professionals who have completed an introductory Motivational Interviewing course and are trying to use the approach in their practice.

 It is not suitable for people who have not completed either the 2 day introductory course at the Tavistock and Portman or an equivalent course elsewhere and/or are not actively trying to use the approach in their practice.